International trade and the EU-Japan Economic Partnership Agreement

 Guntram B. Wolff, Director

-Session I - The real economic impact of the EU-Japan FTA?
+Session I - The Real Economic Impact of the EU-Japan EPA?

 Chair: Agata Wierzbowska, Associate Professor, Kobe University

 Gabriel Felbermayr, Director, ifo Center for International Economics, University of Munich